GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 necessary changes automatically, when called with the --3to4 option.
 You should always review the resulting changes.

+The <requires> tag now supports for the 'lib' attribute the 'gtk' value only, instead of the 'gtk+' one previously.

 ### Adapt to event controller API changes

 A few changes to the event controller and #GtkGesture APIs